DCspare/Special-day/README.md

 ## Usage

-1.  **Access the Web Application:** Open your web browser and navigate to [https://dcspare.github.io/Special-day/](https://dcspare.github.io/Special-day/).
+1.  **Access the Web Application:** Click on this link or Copy the link address [Special day Website](https://dcspare.github.io/Special-day/).
 2.  **View the Countdown:** The application will display the countdown to the next special day.
 The specific special days are based on the Indonesian calendar.

 ## Technical Details